alyssa-denary/coding-notes/css/media-queries.md

 The `@media` at-rule, also known as a media query, is used to conditionally apply CSS.
 Media queries are commonly used to apply CSS based on the viewport width using the `max-width` and `min-width` properties.

+- Always put media queries at the end because they don’t add any specificity or importance, so order matters.

 In the below example the padding is applied to the `.card` class when the viewport is `960px` wide and below.

 ```css